franciszekadamski/pythonbox/README.md

 docker exec -it pythonbox_1 bash
 ```

 Name of the container can differ depending on the name of the folder.

-For example if the folder has name "dockerized-inception-app" then name of the container will be "dockerized-inception-app_inception_box_1".
+For example if the folder has name "dockerized-python" then name of the container will be "dockerized-python_inception_box_1".

 If the folder has name "strawberries" the container will be "strawberries_inception_box_1".

-All the configuration files of the app are stored in folder .inception (you can ls that folder using la or ls -a) which is located in workspace folder (is mapped as home directory of the container).

 To stop the container press ctrl+v in the interactive console or use command
 ```